 Social Welfare Policy and Programs

 You will examine social problems and their impact upon individuals, groups and societies in a historical context.
 You will also evaluate the multitude of current policies and programs in relation to their success in achieving goals of service, and form skills in program development.
 Social justice serves as an organizing principle for our policy curriculum.

 As a GC social work major, you will learn the scientific principles and methods of social research including project design, data analysis and interpretation for both quantitative and qualitative research projects, whether gathering knowledge about people, social welfare programs and/or direct practice.
 An appreciation for scientific inquiry, individual creativity and a questioning mind are essential qualities for competent social work practice.

 Finally, you will develop professional skills in communication, organization, problem solving and evaluation necessary for direct practice with individuals, families, groups and communities.
 Throughout the program, we offer many opportunities to examine your personal values and develop the tools for ethical practice in social work settings.

-Goshen College’s Social Work Education Program’s current assessment data indicate that the Social Work Education Program continues to surpass each of its student learning outcome benchmarks: 90 percent or more of students achieved and demonstrated competency with a mean of 3.0 or higher in each of the 10 social work competencies.
-Of the 10 core competencies, seven were achieved by 100 percent of the students and three were achieved at slightly lower rates— Professional Identity was achieved by 99.5 percent, Critical Thinking by 99 percent, and Policy Practice by 97 percent.
+Goshen College’s Social Work Education Program’s current assessment data (image below) indicate that the Social Work Education Program continues to surpass each of its student learning outcome benchmarks: 90 percent or more of students achieved and demonstrated competency with a mean of 3.0 or higher in each of the 10 social work competencies.
+Of the 9 core competencies, all were achieved by 100 percent of the students.
 These findings provide clear and strong evidence of the quality of Goshen College’s Social Work Education Program.
 Further information about the Social Work Education Program and/or its assessment plan and data may be requested from Dr. Jeanne Liechty, social work education program director.